Hard To Believe Workplace Stress Statistics (US & Global)

 - 50% of French workers are worried about the work commute.

-- 50% of Canadian employees worry about cleanliness and sanitation.
+- More than half of Canadian employees worry about cleanliness and sanitation.

 - 47% of German workers have concerns about cleanliness.